-Name of Director Date of initial appointment Date of last re-election as Director Mr Cheng Buck Poh @ Chng Bok Poh Executive Chairman 12 September 1998 19 October 2015 Mr Tan Sim Cheng Non-Executive Deputy Chairman and Lead Independent Director 5 June 2008 19 October 2015 Mr Cheng Yao Tong Chief Executive Officer 3 January 2012 19 October 2015 Ms Cheng Li Hui Deputy Chief Executive Officer 11 May 2010 22 October 2013 Ms Cheng Li Chen Non-Executive Director 17 October 2007 19 October 2015 Dr Low Seow Chay Independent Director 5 June 2008 23 October 2014 Mr Chee Teck Kwong Patrick Independent Director 5 June 2008 23 October 2014
+Name of Director Date of initial appointment Date of last re-election as Director Mr Cheng Buck Poh @ Chng Bok Poh Executive Chairman 12 September 1998 19 October 2016 Mr Tan Sim Cheng Non-Executive Deputy Chairman and Lead Independent Director 5 June 2008 19 October 2016 Mr Cheng Yao Tong Chief Executive Officer 3 January 2012 19 October 2015 Ms Cheng Li Hui Deputy Chief Executive Officer 11 May 2010 19 October 2016 Ms Cheng Li Chen Non-Executive Director 17 October 2007 19 October 2015 Dr Low Seow Chay Independent Director 5 June 2008 23 October 2014 Mr Chee Teck Kwong Patrick Independent Director 5 June 2008 23 October 2014

-Despite some of the directors having multiple board representations, the NC is satisfied that these directors are able to and have adequately carried out their duties as directors of the Company, after taking into the consideration the number of listed company board representations and other principal commitments.
-Currently, the Board has not determined the maximum number of listed Board representations which any director may hold.
-The NC and the Board will review the requirement to determine the maximum number of listed Board representations as and when it deemed fits.
+Despite some of the Directors having multiple board representations, the NC is satisfied that these Directors are able to and have adequately carried out their duties as directors of the Company, after taking into consideration the number of listed company board representations and other principal commitments.
+Each of the Directors updates the Company of any changes in his/her external appointments and these changes, if any, are noted at the Board meetings.

+After its evaluation and assessment of the Board and Board Committees' performance for this financial year, the NC and the Board concurred that it was not necessary to determine the maximum number of listed company board representations in which any director may hold.
+The NC and the Board will review the requirement to determine the maximum number of listed company board representations as and when it deems fit.

-With reference to the Code Guideline 4.5, the NC does not have a practice of appointing alternate directors to independent directors except for limited periods in exceptional cases such as when a director has a medical emergency.
-There were no alternate Directors appointed in this financial year end.
+With reference to Guideline 4.5 of the Code, the NC does not have a practice of appointing alternate directors to independent directors except for limited periods in exceptional cases such as when a director has a medical emergency.
+There were no alternate directors appointed in this financial year.

-The Regulations of the Company require the number nearest to one-third of the Directors to retire by rotation and subject themselves to re-election by the shareholders in every Annual General Meeting ("AGM") of the Company.
+The Regulations of the Company's Constitution require the number nearest to one-third of the Directors to retire by rotation and subject themselves to re-election by the shareholders in every Annual General Meeting ("AGM") of the Company.
 In addition, all Directors of the Company shall retire from office once every three years.
-It was also provided in the Regulations that additional Directors appointed during the year shall only hold office until the next AGM of the Company and are subject to re-election by the shareholders.
+It was also provided in the Regulations that additional Directors appointed during the financial year shall only hold office until the next AGM of the Company and are subject to re-election by the shareholders.

 The Board has accepted the NC's nominations of the retiring Directors who have given their consents for re-election at the forthcoming AGM of the Company.
-The retiring Directors are Mr Cheng Buck Poh, Mr Tan Sim Cheng and Ms Cheng Li Hui, who will retire pursuant to Regulation 93 of the Constitution of the Company.
+The retiring Directors are Dr Low Seow Chay and Mr Chee Teck Kwong Patrick, who will retire pursuant to Regulation 93 of the Constitution of the Company.
 A retiring Director is eligible for re-election by the shareholders of the Company at the AGM, and prior to nominating a retiring Director for re-election, the NC will evaluate the Director's contribution and performance taking into consideration factors such as attendance, preparedness, participation and any other factors as may be determined by the NC.

-Each member of the NC shall abstain from voting on any resolutions and making recommendations and/or participating in any deliberations of the NC in respect of his re-nomination as a director.
+Each member of the NC shall abstain from voting on any resolutions and making recommendations and/or participating in any deliberations of the NC in respect of his/her re-nomination as a director.